List of Spider-Man: The Animated Series characters: John Jameson

 John Jameson (voiced by Michael Horton) appeared in The Alien Costume saga in which he unwittingly brings the Venom symbiote to Earth.
 While recuperating in the hospital, John told his dad about a guy in a rhino suit attacking the crashed shuttle which led to Jameson firing Eddie Brock again.
 Shocker later abducted him from the hospital to draw Spider-Man and Jameson to the church.
 While Spider-Man fought Shocker, Jameson evacuated his son.

 Stan Lee

 Stan Lee (voiced by himself) appeared in the series finale as himself in an alternate reality (intended to be the real world where the viewers live in).
 The powerless Spider-Man takes the Prime Spider-Man to his reality, in which he is an actor who plays Spider-Man.
 In this reality, Spider-Man is a comic book character and Stan Lee created him.
 The Prime Spider-Man takes him for a swing and then stop at the top of a building.
 Lee helps Spider-Man understand how the hero's life works are based from his point of view as a writer, and Spider-Man thanks Stan Lee for creating him and making him a hero, then leaves after the conversation.
 Stan Lee then wonders how to get down from the building and hopes that the Fantastic Four might make an appearance and get him down.

-Ezekiel Sims

-Ezekiel Sims in the Spider-Man '94 sequel comic series.
-He is the CEO of Sims Foundation.
-One day he held a meeting with the broad of his company until his meeting was suddenly cut off.